 The first step in AEOI relates to the collection of the information to be exchanged.
-Financial institutions will be required to carry out specific steps to firstly identify individuals or entities which should be reported and secondly report the information securely to Ministry of Finance.
-Once received, Ministry of Finance will then exchange the information with the tax authority of the jurisdiction in which the individual or entity is tax resident.
-Revenue will only exchange information with jurisdictions with which there is a legal exchange agreement in place and where data security assessments have been satisfied.
+Financial institutions are required to carry out their due-diligence to identify individuals or entities and report the information securely to Revenue Division, Ministry of Finance and Economy through the AEOI Portal.
+The Revenue Division, Ministry of Finance and Economy will then transmit the information to the tax authority of the jurisdiction in which the individual or entity is tax resident.
+Revenue Division will only transmit the information to the selected reportable jurisdictions with which there is a legal exchange agreement (such as the CRS Multilateral Competent Authority Agreement) in place and where data security assessments have been satisfied.